injection molding

 Hazards of Process Aids and UV Stabilizers

-Process aids and UV stabilizers are generally safe to add to plastics.
+Process aids, and UV stabilizers are generally safe to add to plastics.
 Rather than coatings, they are added directly to the raw plastic before extrusion.
-As such, they are locked into the wall of the plastic and are unlikely to bloom to the surface.
+As such, they are locked into the plastic’s wall and are unlikely to bloom to the surface.

-Process aids and UV stabilizers substantially improve the physical and chemical properties of plastic goods.
-Contact Phoenix Plastics for more information about these and other high-quality plastics additives.
+Process aids, and UV stabilizers substantially improve the physical and chemical properties of plastic goods.
+Contact Phoenix Plastics for more information about these and other high-quality plastic additives.

 RECENT BLOG POSTS